kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ## Summary & Next Steps

-The fastai library holds some incredibly powerful tools, that can be easily used to create production ready models.
-It was only because of the pretrained models, that the fastai library has to offer, that a model could be created, that in almost all the tested setups has an impeccable error_rate of 0 on the validation dataset.
+The fastai library holds some incredibly powerful tools that can be easily used to create production ready models.
+It was only because of the pretrained models, that the fastai library has to offer that a model could be created that in almost all the tested setups has an impeccable error_rate of 0 on the validation dataset.

-In this article, we went from raw images, to creating a `Path` object, that points at the image files.
+In this article, we went from raw images, to creating a `Path` object that points at the image files.
 Using the `RegexLabeller`, we labeled the images by extracting the labels from the filenames.
 With that, we first created a DataBlock and from that a dataloaders object.

-This made it possible for us to instantiate a vision_learner object, that used one of two **ResNet** architecture variants.
+This made it possible for us to instantiate a vision_learner object that used one of two **ResNet** architecture variants.
 The list of setups was created, setups were built and logged.
 At this point we have a *tidy* DataFrame with all the logged data.

-In *Part 2*, we analyze the logged data in the DataFrame and build more combinations (*Batch No. 2*) to answer our questions, that we have after analyzing the DataFrame with the results of *Batch No. 1*.
+In *Part 2*, we analyze the logged data in the DataFrame and build more combinations (*Batch No. 2*) to answer our questions that we have after analyzing the DataFrame with the results of *Batch No. 1*.